life-itself/web3/concepts/stablecoin.md

 Stablecoins may be [leverage](leverage.md) against their deposits where the total value in circulation does not equal the assets held on behalf of customers.
 Such stablecoins are known as *unbacked stablecoins*.

+Since stablecoins are outside the regulatory perimeter, these assets are often used as a place to park winnings from crypto trading to avoid taxation.

 See also [DeFi](defi.md), [staking](staking.md) and [liquidity pool](liquidity-pool.md).

 ## References